 All of this makes local SEO a big deal for solicitors who are working in one of the most competitive search environments.
 If your firm isn’t appearing in Google Maps for local searches, you want to be – and here’s what you need to do:

 There are two key things Google wants to know before it shows a local business in the maps feed.
 First, if you’re a legitimate law firm and, second, that you’re relevant to the searcher’s query.

-This means having your business information in three key areas: Google My Business, your website and relevant third-party sites.
+This means having your business information in three key areas: Google Business Profile, your website and relevant third-party sites.
 These are the three areas we’ll be focusing on today.

 Google wants to show information to users that helps them to engage with your listing – eg: business hours, which could prompt people to call your solicitors or pay a visit before closing time.
 Google prioritises listings that provide this kind of information so be sure to fill out your business listing in full.

-Accuracy is also important with your Google My Business (GMB) account.
+Accuracy is also important with your Google Business Profile (GMB) account.

 For example, if your firm specialises in personal injury cases, you might want to choose Personal Injury Attorney as your primary category.

 You can add up to ten categories in total to help Google match your law firm to local searches.
 Simply click Add another category and then Apply once you’re done.

 Next up, you want to provide as much additional info about your business as possible.
 We mentioned opening times earlier and it’s important you fill these out accurately.
 Even if you take calls 24/7, Google wants to know the hours people can physically walk through your doors and speak to someone.

 Then we have those all-important phone numbers.
 This is straightforward if you’re only operating in one location but many solicitors have multiple branches/offices which need to be listed in Google Maps.
 If this is the case, use local numbers for each location, rather than your head office or a national number.